 Include feedback forms in your emails

-When you send emails, give customers a chance to chime in.
-Often emails come at transitions in your relationship (transactional emails, for example), so asking for feedback in email surveys can be really important.
-You can use your CRM system (like Salesforce) to automate feedback requests, or add a link to a feedback survey in the footer of all your emails.
+When you send emails, give customers a chance to have their say.
+Emails often come at transitions in your relationship (transactional emails, for example), so asking for feedback in email surveys can be really important.
+You can use your CRM system (e.g. Salesforce) to automate feedback requests or add a link to a feedback survey in the footer of all your emails.

 Conduct regular customer surveys

-In addition to focusing on specific touchpoints, getting feedback on a regular basis is key to hearing the voice of the customer.
-It will allow you to establish customer satisfaction performance metrics that you can use to measure your progress over time, identify changes, and respond to negative trends.
+In addition to focusing on specific touchpoints, obtaining feedback on a regular basis is key to hearing the voice of the customer.
+It will allow you to establish customer satisfaction performance metrics that you can use to measure your progress over time, identify changes and respond to negative trends.

 Establish performance benchmarks

 If you compare your results over time, you’ll give your customer feedback scores a lot more context.
 You can also get context by comparing yourself with your competitors in your industry.
-To help you get benchmark data, we offer SurveyMonkey Benchmarks and the ability to view trended data over time.
-See where you stand by checking out benchmark data reports for NPS, customer satisfaction, or employee engagement.
+To help you obtain benchmark data, we offer SurveyMonkey Benchmarks and the ability to view trended data over time.
+See where you stand by checking out benchmark data reports for

 Consider using NPS to understand customer loyalty

 Net Promoter scores are an increasingly popular way for marketers to measure customer satisfaction and customer loyalty.
 Our NPS template lays out all of the questions you need to ask to capture this powerful data.
 Research has even shown that companies who measure NPS as part of their voice of the customer research are three times more likely to grow by 10% or more in a 12 month period!